IBM Microelectronics: 2015 sale to GlobalFoundries

+In 2019, Marvell acquired Avera Semiconductor from GlobalFoundries, that was previously part of IBM Microelectronics.

-In June 2021, IBM sued GlobalFoundries for breach of contract, alleging that GlobalFoundries misused the $1.5 billion in unrelated ventures.
+In 2021, IBM and GlobalFoundries sued each other for breach of contract, with IBM alleging that GlobalFoundries misused the $1.5 billion in unrelated ventures.
 IBM stated:

 IBM depended on GlobalFoundries after investing heavily in a long-term mutual relationship.
 GlobalFoundries responded by taking IBM's money, and benefitting from IBM's knowledge, skill and assets.
 Though GlobalFoundries repeatedly assured IBM it would meet its commitments, GlobalFoundries instead abruptly and without any justification walked away from IBM while IBM was reliant on GlobalFoundries.
 GlobalFoundries has demonstrably failed to act as a reliable partner and supplier.